terra-money/classic-mainnet/columbus-2/README.md

 - **`"vote_period": "12"`.
 Number of blocks (approx. 1 minute) for a oracle vote to be tallied.**
 - `"vote_threshold": "0.5"`.  ratio of bonded tokens that have to submit votes before the vote can be tallied
-- `"drop_threshold": "100"`. # of vote cycles that oracle tallies have to be skipped sequentially before the Terra denom is dropped from the oracle
+- [REMOVED] `"drop_threshold": "100"`. # of vote cycles that oracle tallies have to be skipped sequentially before the Terra denom is dropped from the oracle
 - `"oracle_reward_band": "0.01"`. oracle rewardee range.
 You must submit a vote within the reward band to receive rewards for loyal oracle votes.

 ### Slashing Module